Do you own a smartphone? Chances are that you’re reading this on a smartphone or a tablet.

 Now let’s turn the table, and talk about a bias which is exactly opposite of Do Something Bias.
 It’s called Status Quo Bias.
 The tendency of people where they don’t do anything and continue to maintain the current state of affairs.

 If we could boil down this cognitive bias to a more fundamental body of knowledge, it would be Physics.
 I am sure you must have heard of Newton’s laws of motion.
-The third law of motion states –
+The first law of motion states –

 An object either remains at rest or continues to move at a constant velocity, unless acted upon by an external force.